Customer: Cook Islands Government Contract: Design and Construct Location: Rarotonga |

-This project was a multi-staged upgrade of the water supply network on Rarotonga involving the design and construction for the upgrade of ten existing water intakes at remote sites across the island, construction of 12km of replacement trunk main from the intakes to the new ring main, and minor upgrades to the access roads to eight of the 10 intakes.
+Our design and construct scope encompassed the upgrade of ten existing water intakes at remote sites across the island, construction of 12 km of replacement trunk main from the intakes to the new ring main, and minor upgrades to the access roads to eight of the 10 intakes.

 The challenge

-The intake structures are spread across 10 different work sites, from private land to challenging terrain deep in the mountains (including one at the top of waterfall!), making access difficult.
-Effective procurement, especially any long lead items was essential for the timely supply of materials to sites that are geographically remote and/or pose considerable logistical challenges.
+The intake structures were spread across 10 different work sites, from private land to challenging terrain deep in the mountains (including one at the top of waterfall!), making access difficult.
+Effective procurement, especially any long lead items was essential for the timely supply of materials to sites that were geographically remote and/or posed considerable logistical challenges.

 The solution

-Vigilant planning has enabled us to install the structures safely in the challenging environment and maximise productivity across multiple work fronts.
-Extensive liaison with landowners has been essential to undertake the works required in private land with minimal disruption.
+Vigilant planning enabled us to install the structures safely in the challenging environment and maximise productivity across multiple work fronts.
+Extensive liaison with landowners was essential to undertake the works required in private land with minimal disruption.

 Innovation on the island